 Surprisingly, many rock shoes are still made by hand (La Sportiva, Boreal) in Western countries.
 Whilst this might mean a higher build quality it is also what can sometimes lead to inconsistencies in shoe size within brands and even within shoe types.
 It also explains why they might be considered expensive by some.

-This is where the sole of the boot is made stiffer through the use of an insert.
-This makes for a more supportive shoe that is good for edging.
+The sole of the boot is made stiffer through the use of an insert, this makes for a more supportive shoe that is good for edging.
 This is the traditional way that boots were made but it's expensive and other ways have been found to stiffen slip lasted boots.